Student Loan Default Rate

 Student Loan Default Statistics

-• 91.8% of all student loans come from the federal government.
+• 92.8% of all outstanding student loan debt is held by the federal government.

-• 25% of borrowers default within their first five years of repayment.
+• 25% of borrowers in Texas default within their first five years of repayment.

-• 15.6% of student borrowers who attended a private, for-profit college defaulted within the three years of repayment.
+• 14.7% of student borrowers who attended a private, for-profit college defaulted within three years of beginning repayment.

 • At age 30, roughly 10% of bachelor’s degree holders have defaulted on student loans, whereas over 20% of associate degree holders have defaulted on student loans.

-• Student borrowers who attended private 2-year and less-than-2-year institutions are the most likely to default on their educational loans.
+• Student borrowers who attended private non-profit less-than-2-year institutions were most likely to default on their loans within 3 years of beginning repayment.

 • Arts and Humanities majors who attended non-selective schools are the most likely to default on their student loans.